MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-webpage.md

 # Tutorial: Add a page to your Power Pages site

-In this tutorial, you'll learn how to add a new page to your Power Pages site.
+In this tutorial, you'll learn how to add a page to your Power Pages site.
 You can use this page to display static content to your audience such as text or images or use it to allow your site visitors to interact with information from Dataverse using lists and forms.

 In this tutorial, you learn how to: